How Much Does a Texas LLC Cost? Your 2025 Cost Guide

 Texas enforces filing requirements meant to safeguard transparency and fairness.
 To stay compliant in 2025:

-• Registering an LLC: File your certificate along with the initial filing fee
+• Registering an LLC: File your Certificate of Formation (Form 205) along with the $300 initial filing fee.

-• Franchise Tax Reports: Monitor texas comptroller deadlines for your annual franchise tax
+• Franchise Tax Reports: Monitor Texas Comptroller deadlines for your annual franchise tax, generally due May 15 each year.

-• Local Permits and Licenses: Depending on your county or city (e.g., san antonio), you might need additional documentation
+• Local Permits and Licenses: Depending on your county or city (e.g., San Antonio), you may need additional documentation, plus a Texas Sales and Use Tax Permit if you sell taxable goods/services.

-Ignoring these steps can invite late fees, penalties, or even dissolution.
+Ignoring these steps can invite late fees, penalties, or forfeiture of privileges until reinstated.

 Tips to Avoid Common Mistakes and Hidden Fees